galaunay/pyDSA_core/README.md

 PyDSA is a python3 package for drop shape analysis.

+## Features

+PyDSA allow to import videos and images of droplets and to get their properties, including

+  - Drop edges positions
+  - Contact angles
+  - Contact angle hysteresis
+  - Radius
+  - Volume
+  - Triple point positions (for SLIPS surfaces)
+  - ...

+A Graphical interface is also available [here](https://framagit.org/gabylaunay/pyDSAqt5).

+A tutorial is available [here](https://gabylaunay.github.io/Python-cookbook/).

 ## Dependencies

 pyDSA relies on matplotlib, numpy, scipy, IMTreatment and OpenCV.